 This work aims to develop a sustainable approach for synthesizing ZnO-based materials from alkaline battery waste, with subsequent applications in photocatalytic reactions.
+Notably, in this work, graphene was also synthesized from the graphite foil recovered from the spent batteries, further enhancing the sustainability of the process.
 In particular, the influence of graphene is clarified through various characterization techniques, which reveal its effects on the crystallinity of ZnO on the supporting substrate, the surface morphology, and the visible-light absorption properties.
-The ZnO/graphene composite exhibits significantly improved photocatalytic performance, with a degradation efficiency of approximately 41% of Rif removed after 60 min of irradiation, which is 1.5 and 1.7 times higher than that of ZnO/graphene/g-C3N4 and ZnO/g-C3N4, respectively.